microsoft/Cream/README.md

-# Neureal Architecture Design and Search
+# Neural Architecture Design and Search

+Note: Please `cd` into the `AutoFormer` directory to run AutoFormer related scripts.

 ***This is a collection of our AutoML-NAS work***